The Manager's Handbook is also available below by chapter.

 BYSC Volunteer Program

 - The team manager should clearly communicate the requirements to their team families and pass on notices of volunteer opportunities.
-Also, if any families do not have access to the internet for volunteer hour sign-up, the manager and/or BYSC Volunteer Coordinator should assist.
+Also, if any families do not have access to the internet for volunteer hour sign-up, the manager and/or club Staff should assist.

 - Volunteer hours are typically hours of service to the BYSC as a whole rather than service to a particular team.
-The only exception to this will be 10 hours allotted to each traveling team to be divided as the team sees fit.
-Generally 6 hours is allocated to the Team Manager and 6 hours is allocated to the Treasurer/Tournament Director role.
+The only exception to this will be 6 hours allotted to each traveling team to be divided as the team sees fit.
+Generally 6 hours is allocated to the Team Manager but those hours can be offered to another member if the manager agrees.
 Teams must decide how this time is to be allocated.

 - Opportunities to volunteer will arise throughout the year.
-Events offering the most opportunities are the Mega Cup (May 31- June 2), Spring Academy (date TBD) and net hanging (mid-late April, dependent upon weather and City of Bloomington).
+The event offering the most opportunities is the Mega Cup (end of May, beginning of June).

 - Non-compliance with the Volunteer program requirements will result in player passes being withheld (your kids can’t play!)

 - Refer to the Volunteer Policy Statement for details.
-Questions may be directed to the BYSC Volunteer Coordinator.
+Questions may be directed to the BYSC Club Staff.

-- Each season there is a pass issued by MYSA for each player, coach, and team manager.
+- Each season there is a pass issued by the league you are playing in (TCSL or MYSA) for each player, coach, and team manager.
+MYSA uses digital player passes while TCSL uses hard copy player cards

-- The passes will be received from the BYSC Resistrar once all requirements (payments, volunteer signup, etc.) for the players have been met.
+- The hard copy passes from TCSL will be received from the BYSC Resistrar once all requirements (payments, volunteer signup, etc.) for the players have been met.

 -Passes should be signed exactly as the name appears on the front of the pass.
 An improperly filled out pass could result in a player not being allowed to play in a game or tournament.

 - All passes must be laminated.
-Kinko’s is a good place to get this done.
 Make sure to leave enough space between them for a ¼ inch+ border.
 Passes should be hole-punched in the corner and kept on a key ring.

-- MYSA Policy: NO PASS, NO PLAY.
-Passes must be brought to EVERY game and tournament.
-Failure to bring passes to the game will result in a forfeit and an MYSA fine.
+- League Policy: NO PASS, NO PLAY.
+Passes must be brought to EVERY game for TCSL and the digital roster prepared through Affinity for MYSA games and tournament.
+Failure to bring passes to the game will result in a forfeit and a league fine.

 There should be three adult passes for each team.
-It is a MYSA requirement that at least one adult with a pass be on the sideline during the games.
-In fact, adults are not supposed to be present on the sidelines if they do not have an MYSA pass.
-BYSC will provide the first 2 adult passes for each team.
+It is a league requirement for both leagues that at least one adult with a pass be on the sideline during the games.
+In fact, adults are not supposed to be present on the sidelines if they do not have a pass.
+The Club will provide the first 2 adult passes for each team.
 You will be charged a fee (approx. $35) for the 3 rd pass.

 - For each team, the manager and the coach should decide who will retain the player passes.
 For our team, the coach keeps the passes as I am not always at each game.
 Exceptions may be for tournament check-ins or situations where a player is a guest player on another team.